clap-rs/clap/README.md

 Add `extern crate clap;` to your crate root.

-Define a list of valid arguments for your program (see the documentation or examples/ directory)
+Define a list of valid arguments for your program (see the [documentation](https://kbknapp.github.io/clap-rs/index.html) or `examples/` directory of this repo)

 Then run `cargo build` or `cargo update && cargo build` for your project.